 I am honoured by the confidence Member States have placed in me, entrusting me with the position of Secretary General of the Central European Initiative (CEI), the oldest and the largest regional intergovernmental organisation in Europe.
 The CEI can rely on strong political support from its Member States, as confirmed on the occasion of the CEI Summit of the Heads of Government held in Zagreb on 4 December 2018.

-Last year the CEI celebrated its 30th anniversary and I am even more proud to be able to say that it has managed to pursue its mission of promoting European integration and sustainable development, reinventing itself in the course of the 3 decades of its existence.
+In 2019 the CEI celebrated its 30th anniversary and I am even more proud to be able to say that it continues to pursue its mission of promoting European integration and sustainable development, reinventing itself in the course of the 3 decades of its existence.
 It has reconfirmed its role as a recognised promoter of EU - non-EU-country partnership and regional cooperation on topics requesting joint engagement between and among various countries.
 It has also evolved into a highly professional practice, demonstrated by its distinctive working methodology.

 Indeed, while acting as an intergovernmental platform for high-level consultations on political issues, helping maintain cooperative relations among its countries, the CEI has a strong record of achievements through its project-oriented approach.
 This combination of multilateral diplomacy and project management has enabled the promotion of numerous high-quality, result-oriented activities through its various funds and instruments of cooperation, such as the multilateral Cooperation Fund, the CEI Fund at the EBRD financed by Italy, the CEI Know-how Exchange Programme and several prizes.
 Through its participation in EU-funded projects, it also attracts additional resources.